pkarsy/rfboot/help/Installation.md

 TX   | RX
 RX   | TX

-**Note the DTR is not connected, wich means no autoreset.** This is VERY importand for the intended use of the module.
+Note that DTR is not connected, wich means no autoreset.
+This is VERY importand for the intended use of the module.
-No jumper cables are required.
-The male FTDI socket fits to the female proMini.
-Just warp/cut the DTR pin to prevent connection.

 ***The SPI intreface***